dharmendrasharma01212/dharmendrasharma01212/README.md

 - 👋 Hi, I’m Dharmendra Sharma
 - 👀 I’m interested in javascript
-- 🌱 I’m currently learning reactjs and nodejs
+- 🌱 I’m currently working in reactjs and nodejs
 - 💞️ I’m looking to collaborate on mern stack
 - 📫 How to reach me- dharmendrasharma01212@gmail.com